 The Silver Trowel is practiced as an adjunct to the Order of Royal and Select Masters, not as a separate Order but as special reward for merit and conferred in very limited numbers.
 The basic requirement is a candidate must be a Past Master of a Royal and Select Masters’ Council; thereafter approval for it to be conferred on any individual Illustrious Companions rests solely with the Grand Master himself, on recommendation from a District Grand Master.
 The Grand Master also settles the total number of recommendations a District Grand Master may make in any year.

-Once approval has been given there is a one-off fee, currently £75, with no further annual charges and no further commitments.
 The regalia consists of a hallmarked silver trowel, which is attached (with care) to the flap of a Royal and Select Masters apron, point downwards.

 The English version of the Degree has been adapted by taking into account rituals from a number of States.
 I would stress it does not form part of the series of events commemorated in the four Degrees of the Royal and Select Masters, but relates to the reigns of King David and his son King Solomon.
 To participate requires considerable ritual – even acting – skills, as the ceremony is very dramatic, culminating in a twist unlikely to have been witnessed in any other Masonic ceremony.